- Students will develop deep understanding of and expertise in the fundamental aspects of educational leadership.

 What You’ll Learn

 The non-degree School Administrator Endorsement Program offered at the GSE provides students with the opportunity to synthesize and apply knowledge gained in their graduate studies to develop insight into actual administrative (superintendent, assistant superintendent) practice.
 Specific emphasis will be placed on the application of the New Jersey Standards for Administrators.
 Students are responsible for arranging an internship experience with a cooperating administrator (superintendent, assistant superintendent) within their home school district.
 A faculty supervisor then provides guidance and technical support.

 - 3 Graduate Course Credits: Internship in Educational Administration III

 Students are expected to maintain a “B” or better average as a non-degree student.
 Accepted students will have 5 years to complete the program.
 After completing the program requirements, students should contact the Office of Academic Services at the GSE to notify them and to secure an application for the state endorsement.
 GSE personnel will then forward the completed application to Trenton along with a recommendation that the certification be awarded.

 Careers and Outcomes

-- Photocopy or electronic copy of a New Jersey Standard Instructional Certificate or Educational Services Certificate
+- Electronic copy of a New Jersey Standard Principal Certificate or Principal Certificate of Eligibility.

 How to Apply